Jaculabilis/intake-sources/README.md

 - `FETCH_COUNT`: Number of posts to fetch from the front page.
 Default 30.
 - `REQUEST_RETRY`: Attempt count for fetching posts.
 Retries are done with exponential backoff.
 - `MIN_SCORE`: Skip stories with scores below this number.

+## intake-echo

+A feed source that echoes a message.
+This is useful with `cron` support to create recurring reminders.

+Supported `env`:
+- `TITLE`: The title of the item.
+- `BODY`: The body of the item.
+- `UNIQUE`: If set to a truthy value, the item id will be the hash of the title, so the same item will be generated until the message is changed.